Engineering-Research-Lab/Engineering-Research-Lab/README.md

 ### Processing

- Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer, filling memory  with user/teacher interlocutor input, generating dialogue, following context and content based meaning.
+ The training and conversation model is close to the natural way of receiving information, asking for the question and answering, looking or requesting for the answer, filling memory with user/teacher interlocutor input, generating dialogue, following context, and content-based meaning.

- Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating memory content with dialog model contextual scenario performance.
+ Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as the assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with a requirement of creating memory content with dialog model contextual scenario performance.

 ### Functionality

   Text analysis and operation control algorithms with multi-function chat-bot interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.

-  • Learn from communication and talk to interlocutor, answer and ask with memory adding/editing option, providing functions control built-in conversation interface in frames of system legal code filter, receive and react to action commands by attached request.
+  • Learn from communication and talk to the interlocutor, answer and ask with memory adding/editing option, providing functions control built-in conversation interface in frames of system legal code filter, receive and react to action commands by attached request.

-  • Operate as topic teacher e.g. with "astronomy" appeal, question contexts and answer output.
+  • Operate as topic teacher e.g. with "astronomy" appeal, question contexts, and answer output.

-  • Support conversation in text-to-text, text-to-voice, speech-to-voice with input pronunciation type chats and voice-to-voice speech recognition mode, operate in open training and close testing memory state and speak with mouth lips viseme motility event.
+  • Support conversation in text-to-text, text-to-voice, speech-to-voice with input pronunciation type chats and voice-to-voice speech recognition mode, operate in open training and close testing memory state, and speak with mouth lips viseme motility event.

-  • See – detect, recognize introduced person, track with eye contact and head orientation following interlocutor position, blink eyelids.
+  • See – detect, recognize introduced person, a track with eye contact and head orientation following interlocutor position, blinking eyelids.

-  Desktop application software installation provides access to chat-bot terminal and 6V CBM robot controller device with USB serial port connection, going through registration in Unit Network user profile access to local and server based memory storage with using of Microsoft OS speech references and available system display language.
+  Desktop application software installation provides access to chat-bot terminal and 6V CBM robot controller device with USB serial port connection, going through registration in Unit Network user profile access to local and server-based memory storage with using of Microsoft OS speech references and available system display language.

 **Prototype application compatibility and usage**